ballerina-attic/gmail-spreadsheet-integration/README.md

 Let's see how both of these Ballerina connectors can be used for this sample use case.

-First let's look at how to create the _googlespreadsheet client endpoint_ as follows.
+First let's look at how to create the Google Sheets client endpoint as follows.
 ```ballerina
 endpoint gsheets4:Client spreadsheetEP {
     clientConfig: {